Facing, Straight Cut Binding or Bias Binding — Which Do I Choose?

 If you’re looking for the perfect finishing touch to give your sewing project a professional edge, binding or facing might be just what you’re looking for.
-When you glance at our selection of binding and facing options, it can be hard to distinguish the differences between the two lines.
+When you glance at our selection of binding and facing options, it can be hard to distinguish the differences between all of the options.
 Binding and facing were made with different intentions but there is a bit of overlap, too.
-Let’s take a closer look at the similarities and differences of these two trims.
+Let’s take a closer look at the similarities and differences of these trims.

 Facing, on the other hand, is typically installed flat against a project to trim around marine window enclosures or to reinforce edges for the installation of zippers or fasteners.
 It is usually 2 inches wide and features an uneven fold on the back side.
 One edge is folded over 1 inch to accommodate fastener installation, while the other side is folded over only 1/2 inch.
 The wider width of facing prevents it from taking curves neatly; therefore, all facing is straight cut.

 However, facing can be used as a binding if you’d like.
 Many customers want the wider look of a 2-inch binding and use the facing for this application.
 To meet this trend, Sailrite carries a 2-inch binder attachment for our sewing machines that will fit our 2-inch facing and help you easily install it as binding.